 Guano samples were taken below two bat houses in central Florida.
 Two cores were taken at the University of Florida bat house on 9/13/2013.
 One core had 5 intervals of 1 in (25.4 mm) each.
 The other core had 7 intervals, with the first six intervals at 1 in (25.4 mm) and the 7th interval comprising the last 1.5 inches of the core.
 The guano piles at the Lower Suwanee National Wildlife Reserve were not deep enough to use the corer, so samples were taken as compilations within different locations under the bat house.
 Depths were measured in inches with a ruler from the top of the pile to the concrete bottom.
 A 4 in (101.6 mm) sample was compiled from the middle under the bat house, a 3 in (76.2 mm) sample was compiled from the back left corner, a top inch (25.4 mm) was taken from the back middle, and the bottom inch (25.4 mm) was taken from the back middle.
 The dominant species roosting in bat houses in Florida is the Brazilian free-tailed bat (Tadarida braziliensis – TABR), with MYAU present to a lesser degree.
 In the southeastern United States, the TABR diet includes insects in the order of Coleoptera, Diptera, Lepidoptera and Hymenoptera (Sherman, 1939).

 All samples were stored in a freezer until they were freeze dried to constant weight and analyzed for Total Mercury (THg) by thermal decomposition, gold amalgamation and atomic absorption spectroscopy (EPA method 7473) using a Milestone DMA80 mercury analyzer (Global headquarters in Sorisole, Italy).
 This analyzer has a detection limit as low as 0.001 nanograms of mercury and as high as 300 ppm (mg/kg).
 The QA/QC included blanks, replicates and matrix spikes.
 All duplicates had <10 percent difference and were averaged.
 The DMA80 was calibrated with NIST-traceable standards, and the calibration was verified using standards purchased from NIST and the National Research Council of Canada.

-Statistical analysis and graphics were made in R (R Core Team, 2016), an open-source statistical computing package, using Fligner-Killeen test of homogeneity of variances, generalized least squares, Tukey’s method of adjusting for multiple comparisons, Wilcoxon-Mann-Whitney non-parametric test procedure, and linear contrasts.
+The open-source statistical computing package R (R Core Team, 2016) was used to make graphics and conduct statistical analyses.

 RESULTS

-Since some samples were taken from cores and others from the surface, we first compared the variability of each set of core samples against surface samples or samples from another core collected in the same cave.
-We used the Fligner-Killeen test of homogeneity of variances (Fligner and Killeen, 1976) to determine that the variances among the types of samples (core or surface) taken in a single cave or bat house were not significantly different.
-In addition, we checked samples from the same core for systematic autocorrelation.
-Given the lack of significant differences in variability or systematic autocorrelation, the following analysis does not distinguish between core samples and surface samples taken from the same cave.

 A total of ten caves were surveyed during the data collection phase of this project.
 However, in four of these caves, we were able to collect fewer than three samples.
 This is too little information to reliably ascertain the mean of mercury concentrations in these four caves, so we excluded these caves from our comparison of mean mercury concentrations at the various locations.
 The left panel of Figure 2 shows the concentrations from the remaining six caves, along with the number of observations available for each.